BE A HERO

 Join our Mission to Raise £50,000!

-Funding medical research is the key to unlocking answers into these rare epilepsies.
-Without research, NORSE and FIRES will continue to steal the lives of innocent healthy children and adults - devastating families lives.
+Funding medical research is the key to unlocking answers and find a cure, and the UK needs to be be at the heart of it.
+Without research, NORSE and FIRES will continue to steal the lives of innocent healthy children and adults.

-Sam's Superheroes is on a mission to raise £50,000 to fund part of a monumental £110,000 research collaboration with the prestigious Epilepsy Research Institute to try and find answers to NORSE and FIRES.
-This will be only the second UK research study into these rare epilepsies.
+We’re currently raising £50,000 to co-fund a £110,000 UK research collaboration with the Epilepsy Research Institute - to help discover answers for NORSE and FIRES.
+This will be one of very few UK studies focused on these rare epilepsies.

-Every donation, no matter how big or small, takes us a step closer to understanding this epilepsy, improving treatments, and ultimately finding a cure.
+Every donation, no matter how big or small, takes us a step closer to understanding these catastrophic epilepsies, discovering better treatments, and ultimately finding a cure.

 MEET DAISY THE SUPER THERAPY DOG